SteveSayantan/DevOps-Bootcamp/docker-basics/dockerVolumes.md

 ### WHY
 When our container needs to store some data in it, the data persists till the container is running.
-If the container is restarted or gone down, all the data is destroyed.
+If the container is restarted or removed, all the data is destroyed.
 So, it is a very common requirement to persist the data in a Docker container beyond the lifetime of the container.

 ### HOW
 There are 2 different ways how docker solves this problem.